atesgoral/ates.dev/src/posts/2024-12-25-dweeting-outside-the-box/index.md

 Note the `k` and `z` variables assignments that reduce repetition.
-It makes intuitive sense to assign repeated expressions to variables, but it only saves space when the expression we're substituting is longer than 2-3 characters, or when it's repeated for more then 2 times.
+It makes intuitive sense to assign repeated expressions to variables, but it only saves space when the expression we're substituting is longer than 2-3 characters, or when it's repeated for more than 2 times.

 This transformation setup enables perfect-loop animations like [so][3]: